kellan/laughingmeme/_posts/2005-01-20-rss-10-and-links.md

     - rss
 ---

 I swear I get closer to walking away from RSS 1.0 every day and not looking back.
 If Userland RSS wasn’t such a freak show I’d be gone already.
-One of my greatest frustrations with RSS 1.0 has been the refusal for **years** to add an equivalent to the \[Atom link construct\](http://www.mnot.net/drafts/draft-nottingham-atom-format-02.html), on the grounds that RDF already provides this.
+One of my greatest frustrations with RSS 1.0 has been the refusal for **years** to add an equivalent to the [Atom link construct](http://www.mnot.net/drafts/draft-nottingham-atom-format-02.html), on the grounds that RDF already provides this.
 You just can’t add it to your feeds today, or even tomorrow.

-The thread recently re-emerged \[mod\_link deprecated\](http://groups.yahoo.com/group/rss-dev/message/6950), and Ken’s \[postscript today\](http://groups.yahoo.com/group/rss-dev/message/6954) for me really sums up the rss-dev’s working groups total disinterest in non-RDF solutions, and lack of commitment to running code.
+The thread recently re-emerged [mod\_link deprecated](http://groups.yahoo.com/group/rss-dev/message/6950), and Ken’s [postscript today](http://groups.yahoo.com/group/rss-dev/message/6954) for me really sums up the rss-dev’s working groups total disinterest in non-RDF solutions, and lack of commitment to running code.

 > P.S.
 I understand that a follow-on discussion could happen about what constitutes a “generic link”, but the protracted discussion on atom-syntax resolved that there’s no such thing as a “generic link”, it’s just that some people feel more comfortable “extending” a syntax at a bottlneck point where they believe they don’t have to create a namespace or URI and new XML elements.
 RDF says, “get past it, it’s simpler when you do”.